Chocobozzz/PeerTube/ARCHITECTURE.md

   * All the requests are retried if they failed
   * The requests are made at regular intervals to all pods of the network with a limit of parallel requests: if there are 1000 pods in the networks, the server won't make more than 10 requests in parallel
   * If there are no informations to send (no video addition/removal), no requests are made
-  * The requests are grouped: for example if the interval is 1 hour and an user upload 2 videos there will be only 1 request that contains the 2 videos informations
+  * The requests are grouped: for example if the interval is 1 hour and a user$ upload 2 videos there will be only 1 request that contains the 2 videos informations
-  * The requests in the group are ordered: if an user add a video and remove it, we need to transmit these informations to the other pods in the same order
+  * The requests in the group are ordered: if a user add a video and remove it, we need to transmit these informations to the other pods in the same order
-  * The requests are grouped with a limit: if an user uploads 100 videos at a time, the information could be propagated in a few hours to do not make too big requests
+  * The requests are grouped with a limit: if a user uploads 100 videos at a time, the information could be propagated in a few hours to do not make too big requests
   * If a grouped request fails the score is decreased by x points
   * If a grouped request is a success the score is increased by x points
   * The maximum of points would be defined